8 ways to cure scabies

 But after about 4 to 6 weeks the body senses all the crap the mites have been leaving behind.
 Then the body reacts by producing histamines and other chemicals to try to clean out the garbage.

 That’s when the itching starts.
 That’s when the crawling sensations turn on.
 But it isn’t the mites you are feeling.
-You are feeling what your immune system is doing when it has an allergic reaction.
+You are feeling an allergic reaction created by your immune system.

 It’s a grand show your body is putting on and it misleads you into thinking it must be the mites doing it.
 But it isn’t.